Frequently asked questions about the Dell Trade-In & Recycling Program..

 No. Once payment is fulfilled, the item can not be returned.

 How will I be paid for my equipment?

-You will receive a payment by check equal to the final value within three weeks after PowerON receives the equipment.
+You will receive a payment equal to the final value within three weeks after PowerON receives the equipment.

 Does the quoted value ever expire?